 The General Internal Medicine wards and the Ambulatory Care Clinics represent the key portions of the resident's experiences during the three year residency.
-These experiences are augmented by rotations through subspecialty medicine clinics (Endocrinology, Nephrology, Pulmonary, Rheumatology and others.) and inpatient/outpatient consultation services (Gastroenterology, Cardiology, Infectious Diseases), and diversifying experiences in office gynecology, otolaryngology and orthopedics (sports medicine).
+These experiences are augmented by rotations through subspecialty medicine inpatient/outpatient services including (Endocrinology, Nephrology, Pulmonary, Rheumatology, Gastroenterology, Cardiology, Infectious Diseases and others).

 Inpatient Medical Experiences

 During either the one-year preliminary or the three-year Categorical Internal Medicine program, the resident will have diverse experiences at both of our affiliated teaching hospitals:

 Care is provided by teams led by attending faculty.
 At the University Hospital, inpatient attendings are full-time academic hospitalists.
 One senior (R-2 or R-3 resident) and two interns (R-1 residents).
 Medical students are assigned to each team, working cooperatively to provide care to patients assigned to the team.
 Patient care is optimized by the close collaboration between resident teams, pharmacists, social workers, and case managers.
 At the VA hospital, teams are headed by a VA internist, and manned by one senior resident and two interns.

 Ambulatory Care Experiences

-- At the University of Missouri, our internal medicine residents participate in continuity clinic via the four-one model.
-In the traditional model of continuity clinic, residents are pulled from their rotations one-half day per week in order to attend clinic.
+At the University of Missouri, our internal medicine residents participate in continuity clinic via the four+one model.
+This varies from the traditional model of continuity clinic, where residents are pulled from their rotations one-half day per week in order to attend clinic.